 Natural Gas Grills

 The easiest grill to use is by far the natural gas grill.
 Natural gas grills are designed to hook directly into your home’s natural gas line, eliminating the need to provide the fuel source.
-Natural gas grills are also one of the easiest grills to clean since you do not have to worry about cleaning out the charcoal or wood.
+These types of grills are also one of the easiest grills to clean since you do not have to worry about cleaning out the charcoal or wood.

 Natural gas grills are a little more complicated then smaller grills, so they require more room.